Attar74/Computer-research/README.md

 # Computer-research
-## Open index.html and u will be able to surf all the website easily
+## Open index.html and you will be able to surf all the website easily